 After deciding on a domain name, you then need to check if it has already been registered by another user.
 Find a database of .uk domain name registrations on the Nominet website.
 Once your domain is registered, it is protected for the duration of the registration period.

 Domain names are allocated on a first come, first served basis.
-However, disputes may arise when another party feels that they have a greater right to use a domain name.
+However, disputes may arise when another party feels that they have a greater right to use a domain name or a domain name infringes on an existing trade mark.
+Read more about trade marking and domain names disputes.